itacentury/CenturyPackageBO1/README.md

 Save Loadout (Not available in S&D)

-    Save your current weapons, grenades, equipment and after you spawn you will get them instead of the class you selected.
+    Save your current weapons, grenades, equipment and after you spawn again you will get them instead of the class you selected.
+    Cannot be turned off, just resave the loadout / weapons you wanna spawn with.

 Fast last (Only in FFA)